 Cleveland's First Large-Scale "Pop Up City" Offers Free Entertainment in the Flats

-February 22, 2008- CLEVELAND- A vacant lot will become a bustling winter wonderland on Leap Night, February 29, 2008 from 6-11 p.m.
-The free event open to the public will be held at 1100 Old River Road (between Main Avenue and Front Street) on the site of Scott Wolstein's future development, the East Bank in the Flats.
+February 22, 2008- CLEVELAND- A vacant lot became a bustling winter wonderland on Leap Night, February 29, 2008 from 6-11 p.m.
+The free event open to the public was held at 1100 Old River Road (between Main Avenue and Front Street) on the site of Scott Wolstein's future development, the East Bank in the Flats.

 "The East Bank is an ideal spot for a pop up event," said Terry Schwarz, Senior Planner, Kent State University's Urban Design Collaborative.
 "Underutilized space and breathtaking views make this a perfect location for a community gathering celebrating the area's revival."

-Leap Night will transform the vacant space into a lively urban environment featuring snow and ice installation, a winter forest complete with costume bears, music, bonfires, performances by SAFMOD (Cleveland's multi-media performance ensemble) and Mal Adjusted, an ice skating rink, a snowboard ramp and rail jam competition, an outdoor Rock Band TM video game competition, a snowsuit fashion show, and food and drink vendors.
-The site offers ample free parking and convenient access via the RTA Waterfront Line, East Bank Station.
+Leap Night transformed the vacant space into a lively urban environment featuring snow and ice installation, a winter forest complete with costume bears, music, bonfires, performances by SAFMOD (Cleveland's multi-media performance ensemble) and Mal Adjusted.
+There was also an ice skating rink, snowboard ramp and rail jam competition, outdoor Rock Band TM video game competition, snowsuit fashion show, and food and drink vendors.
+The site offered ample free parking and convenient access via the RTA Waterfront Line, East Bank Station.